orivri/Quiz-Game/README.md

-# Quiz-Game
+# Quiz Game
-A Quiz application generated from data saved in file and displays a score
+ A Quiz game loading from file with different difficulty levels